RTEMS/rtems-docs/c-user/glossary.rst

         over resources.

     MCS
-        An acronym for Mellor-Crummey Scott.
+        This term is an acronym for Mellor-Crummey Scott.

     memory pool
         Used interchangeably with heap.